ph142-ucb/fa23/extra-credit.md

 # Extra Credit
 {: .no_toc }

 Would you like to earn some points back in the class?
 We have a few extra credit opportunities that you can choose from!
+[REVIEW]

 <!-- Out of the four different EC opportunities, please pick two to complete.
 You're more than welcome to do more than two, but you will only receive credit for two for an additional 1% to your final grade (for each EC assignment). -->